shatadalsamui/C2_WEEK10_REACT_CONTEXT_APIS/README.md

 1. Install dependencies with `npm install`
 2. Start the development server with `npm run dev`
 3. Open your browser to [http://localhost:5173](http://localhost:5173)

-## Learning Outcomes

-This example teaches:
-- How to avoid prop drilling
-- The provider-consumer pattern in React
-- Global state management fundamentals
-- Component composition best practices

-## Extension Ideas

-Consider adding:
-- A reset button functionality
-- Support for multiple counters
-- State persistence using localStorage